Ingredients

 Adding the lobsters to the boiling water will drop the temperature.
 Cover the pot immediately and bring it back to a boil. - Set up a timer appropriate for your lobster size (see chart in this post).

-Another way to tell if your lobster is done or not is by giving their antenna a firm tug.
-If it easy comes off, it’s done. - Cool down your lobsters.
+Another way to tell if your lobster is done is by gently pulling on its antenna.
+If it’s easy to come off, it’s done.
+For more information on lobster doneness, check out our guide on how to tell if lobster is cooked. - Cool down your lobsters.

-As soon as your timer goes off transfer your lobsters to either a colander and run cool water over them or transfer them to an ice bath to stop the cooking.
+As soon as your timer goes off, transfer your lobsters to either a colander and run cool water over them or transfer them to an ice bath to stop the cooking.
 In addition, boiled lobsters retain a lot of water from the cooking process.
-Use a sharp knife to pierce the body and tail to drain the excess water and keep you from making a mess.
+Use a sharp knife to pierce the body and tail to drain the excess water and prevent a mess.

 Notes